itsJino/MusicVisuals/README.md

 - I created the opening scene of the project, this scene is meant to resemble an stary night sky aong with shooting stars and northern lights to visualise the music, also with moving terrain in the foreground.
 - To create this scene I created a randomly generated stars to fill up the sky, this is done through creating an arraylist of different parameters such as StarNum, x, y, StarReact, these parameters would all have random values to look more realistic.
 The northern lights visulizer is made by using by getting the size of amplitude in the audio player and creating lines that are controlled by the lerped buffer.
 The terrain is created by creating an array which changes values based on the noise function.
 ![Cian Scene 1](images/CMCKOOP.jpg)
+- The next scene I was involved in was scene 3, I worked on these scene with Ian and we created a visual that mathced the lyrics of the song(Carousels of Color)
+-How this was acheieved was by creating 5 different lines who's lenght and thickness is effected by the amplituded of the music, this is meant to represent the rides you would see on a carousel, we then added an outside ring of points which would rotate to give use the overall carousel shape, this is done through a TWO_PI loop and various points with different variables.
+![Cian & Ian Scene 3]

 # What I am most proud of in the assignment